John “Tony” Shanks

 Although our driver’s do not purposely throw snow onto your property, the snow has to go somewhere.
 It is helpful when you are shoveling your sidewalk, to shovel the snow onto your property and not into the street or along the curbside; driveways should be shoveled to the side of the driveway the snow plow would be heading.
 This will reduce the amount of snow thrown back onto your sidewalk and driveway.

 The street sweeper is run throughout the city to clean debris from our streets when weather permits.
 The routes are done in sections.
-You may visit the Street Department’s facebook page as we plan to post a few days in advance as each section will be started.
 Please keep in mind that weather may dictate when the sweeper is running.